TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 ..  attention::
     Do not overwrite the $icons variable in this file.
 This can lead to the error:
-    "Fatal error: Uncaught Error: Call to a member function exchangeArray() on array in typo3/cms-core/Classes/Package/AbstractServiceProvider.php" (assuming you replaced the $icons variable with an array)
+    "Fatal error: Uncaught Error: Call to a member function exchangeArray() on array in typo3/cms-core/Classes/Package/AbstractServiceProvider.php"
-    As with all .php files getting included by TYPO3, you should use a closure/anonymous function to encapsulate variables.
+    (assuming you replaced the $icons variable with an array) :ref:`As with all .php files getting included by TYPO3, you should use a closure/anonymous function to encapsulate variables. <extension-architecture:bestpractices:configuration-files>`

 ..  index:: Icon API; IconProviderInterface